ElijahB09/ASCII-Pokemon-Game/README.md

 ## Assignment 1.06

 This assignment saw a lot of refactors in certain ways that I handle npcs, movement, and map moving from the previous assignment 1.02.
 My process was to finish the functionality portion of the assignment in C and then update everything to C++ after.
+The C++ transition went fairly well, I personally wanted to move to using new and delete and I believe a few bugs were born from it.
+The initial iteration is about as rough as I was expecting.

 Bug fixes: (1) The immediate seg fault from 1.05 has been resolved as it was an error with how npcs were being placed which would sometimes cause rivals to be placed in such a way that they could never reach the player.

 Known bugs: (1) The current iteration seems unstable as I am testing it, so far it has segfaulted once out of about 10 times.
 (2) Map generation is unstable and seems to fail rougly 1/10 times, also the edge cases of the world, something like (400, 400) produce an infinite loop which requires shutting down the terminal.
+(3) Seg faults when moving off the map occasionally after switching to using new and delete, specific error is "malloc: corrupted top size" which seems to be related to how I am allocating memory for arrays.

 New Functionality: The fly command should be executed as such: 1st press f, this will open a menu with some descriptive text.
 2nd enter in the desired x coordinate of the new map on the overall 401 x 401 world, hit enter.
 3rd repeat step 2, but for the desired y coordinate.